-Rising interest rates, a focus on mega-cap AI stocks, and the election of a US administration that has set out to "drill, baby, drill", rather than address the damaging effects of climate change appear to have contributed to negative sentiment towards the environmental sector.
+Rising interest rates, a fixation on mega-cap AI stocks, and the election of a US administration that would rather "drill, baby, drill" than address the increasingly obvious and damaging effects of climate change have all combined to turn sentiment against the environmental sector.

-However, as IEM's board and managers highlight, the ongoing need to address environmental issues - and the policy commitments of many countries (and even many US states) to do so - supports the view that, from an economic perspective, IEM's investment case still seems to hold.
-The shift of investor focus away from the US technology sector and towards Europe is favourable for the portfolio, and the companies that IEM is invested in continue to grow sales and profits, while valuations have declined.
-This may eventually result in broader market recognition.
+However, as Impax Environmental Market's (IEM's) board and managers emphasise, the pressing need to address environmental issues - and the willingness of most countries (and even many US states) to do so - means that, from an economic perspective, IEM's investment case still holds.
+The shift of investor focus away from the US technology sector and towards Europe is positive for the portfolio, and the companies that IEM is invested in continue to grow sales and profits, but are getting cheaper.
+At some point, that value will be recognised.